CurtisBarogla/PHPUser/README.md

 $admin = $loader->loadUser("AdminFoo"); // not found into the first loader, so the collection dump to the next, found it and initialize it
 ~~~

-That was an abstract representation of the UserLoaderCollection, but we can imagine wanting to load users from multiple sources without the need to always provide a specific one each time.
+That was an abstract representation of the ChainUserLoader, but we can imagine wanting to load users from multiple sources without the need to always provide a specific one each time.

 ## 5. Role hierarchy